delatbabel/contacts/README.md

 * [X2CRM](http://www.x2crm.com/) -- created by [John Roberts](https://en.wikipedia.org/wiki/John_Roberts_%28software_entrepreneur%29)
   after he left SugarCRM.

+## More Features

+Without crossing the line into full CRM, this is what I think we should be implementing:

+* Contact, Company and Address deduplication.
+* i18n, including better name handling and name sort order generation ("Last, First" or "First Last" or "Last van der, First")

 # Architecture

 This has been ported across from an old Laravel 3 package that handled contact management